Lecture 05: Probability and Statistical Inference

 #

-# what can you conclude about the fish populations in these two lakes?
+# what can you conclude about the needle lenght on the two sides?

 Practice Exercise 2: Formulating Hypotheses